annalee-data/portfolio/README.md

 # Anna Lee - Analytics Portfolio
 ## About Me

-I'm a data analytics student finishing my B.S. at Southern New Hampshire University (GPA 3.7), with hands-on experience in operations, inventory control, and regulatory compliance.
+I have hands-on experience in operations, inventory control, and regulatory compliance.
 My background isn't purely technical, I came from operations and management, which means I think about data practically.
 I'm not just interested in what the numbers say, but what